imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 # Code Layout

+(For some reason, it is requiring me to add everything to the CMakeList...may try resetting that)

 ## dndv_internals

 This is the lowest level of code on the dependency tree; everything can import this, while this does not import any custom code.